JulianGuerraGit/SoloBlaster/README.md

 ![image](https://github.com/scatmanspace/SoloBlaster/blob/master/Model/Render1.png)

 ## Description
 For this project i used an existing model by [PortedtoReality](https://www.thingiverse.com/thing:1915956) on thingiverse.
-I used the Wemod D1 Mini to control the leds and detect trigger pulls along with running the accesss point and webserver.
+I used the Wemos D1 Mini to control the leds and detect trigger pulls along with running the accesss point and webserver.

 ### Model:
 I modified the original model using Fusion 360 for various purposes: